-What is warranty?
+What is a Warranty?

-This basically means that the customer is protected against sudden breakage or sudden problems in the product.
+This basically means that the customer is protected against sudden breakage or sudden problems with the product.
 If you bought a costly Refrigerator today, and it stops working one month down the line, why would you pay for the repairs?
 There should be a minimum time frame when the company is responsible for the product to work.

 Example of product not covered by warranty – Continuing the above example, after 2 months, the phone slips from your hand one day and you break the screen.
 Now this is not covered under warranty so you will have to pay for the screen to be replaced.
 It is the owner who is liable in such cases.